-The effective robustness level parameter, Vt, describes the robustness to data loss achieved for each output vector: the mask can be reconstructed even if Vt or fewer consecutive output binary vectors are lost.
-The mask changes are compressed by run length encoding before sending.

-The user-defined minimum required robustness level parameter, Rt, allows the user to specify a minimum value of Vt.
-During initialization, i.e. for the first Rt+1 input vectors, the encoded mask is included in the output along with the uncompressed input vector.
-This constraint ensures that the decompressor is initialized with a mask and an uncompressed binary vector even if the first Rt output vectors are lost.

-Under the mask update procedure, any bit position in which a bit value changes from its previous value is classified as unpredictable.
-A new mask, called build, is constructed in parallel.
-The build binary vector always starts from the premise that all bit positions are predictable.
-When the user-defined input parameter new mask flag, pt, is set to one it results in the present mask being replaced by build.
-Build is then reset to declare all bit positions as predictable again.
-In this way, it is possible for bit positions to make the transition from predictable to unpredictable every iteration and from unpredictable to predictable only on the iteration when the new mask is requested.
+The algorithm runs in discrete cycles which are triggered by the arrival of a new input binary vector and each of which consists of a mask update step followed by an encoding step.
+In the mask update step, any bit position in which a bit value changes with respect to its previous value is classified as unpredictable.
+In parallel, a new mask, called build, is constructed following the same rules as for the mask.
+When the user-defined input parameter new mask flag is set to one it results in the present mask being replaced by build.
+Build is then reset to declare all bit positions as predictable.
+In this way, it is possible for bit positions to make the transition from predictable to unpredictable every cycle and from unpredictable to predictable only on the cycle when the new mask is requested.
 This scheme allows the system to track behaviour changes of individual bit positions over time.
-The shorter the period between setting the new mask flag to one, the faster the system can react to such changes.

-The algorithm consists of a mask update step followed by an encoding step.
-The mask update step is triggered by the arrival of a new input binary vector.
-This results in mask and build being updated and the creation of a binary vector called change.
-The change vector records all the bits that differ between the previous mask and the updated mask.

 In the encoding stage, a variable-length output binary vector is produced by concatenating three binary vectors.
-The first vector encodes the positions in the mask vector that have changed and indicates whether each change resulted in a predictable or an unpredictable classification.
-The second vector encodes the entire mask, depending on the user-defined variable send mask flag, ft.
-The third vector either encodes the bit values of the unpredictable bits or includes a copy of the input binary vector, depending on the user-defined variable uncompressed flag, rt.
+The first vector encodes the positions in the mask vector that have changed over a number of cycles and indicates whether each change resulted in a predictable or an unpredictable classification.
+The second vector encodes the entire mask, depending on the user-defined parameter send mask flag.
+The third vector either encodes the bit values of the unpredictable bits or includes a copy of the input binary vector, depending on the user-defined parameter uncompressed flag.

+The number of cycles that are included in the mask change information, called the effective robustness level, is encoded in the output binary vector.
+This describes the robustness to data loss guaranteed for each output vector: the mask can be synchronized even if the number of consecutive output binary vectors lost immediately before this output bit vector is equal to, or less than, the effective robustness level.
+The user can specify a minimum value for the effective robustness level by setting the user-defined parameter minimum required effective robustness level.

+Note that the decompressor is not required to actively change user defined parameters as all the information required for decompression is contained in the output bit vectors.
+This allows the compressor to change them periodically or on some other condition.

 An overview of the whole compression process is given in Figure 2-1.